rootstrap/blog/content/A good way to manage your Python projects using Pyenv and Pipenv.md

 1. If you already have a Pipfile and a Pipfile.lock: it will also install all the specified packages on them.
 2. If you don't have a Pipfile and a Pipfile.lock: it will generate them for that environment.

-This is how it looks like a Pipfile recently created:
+This is how a Pipfile recently created looks like:
 ```
 [[source]]
 url = "https://pypi.org/simple"